Human Resources Policies

-In an institution of higher learning it is recognized that in order to maintain professional competence in the various disciplines it is necessary to maintain contacts in the disciplines through membership in professional societies and associations.
-The professional societies provide an opportunity to maintain and upgrade competence and professional standards by face to face discussions, by journals distributed as part of the membership, and by meetings where papers are presented.
+In an institution of higher learning, it is recognized that in order to maintain professional competence in the various disciplines, it is necessary to maintain contacts in the disciplines through memberships in professional societies and associations.
+Professional societies provide an opportunity to maintain and upgrade competence and professional standards by face-to-face discussions, by journals distributed as part of the membership, and by meeting where papers are presented.

 The senior staff member may vote in the name of the University and may hold office in the organization.

-Institutional memberships will be considered when it appears to be in the best interest of the University.
-Proposals are made through the appropriate University budget executive by means of a properly signed Special Request for Check with an attached invoice.
-All subsequent renewals, must also be approved by the budget executive.
+Institutional memberships will be considered when it appears to be in the best interest of the University and is approved by the budget executive.